zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

    The set of user-supplied files that the Zephyr build system uses to build an application image for a specified board configuration.
-   It can contain application-specific code, kernel configuration settings, kernel object definitions, and at least one Makefile.
+   It can contain application-specific code, kernel configuration settings, and at least one Makefile.

    The application's kernel configuration settings direct the build system to create a custom kernel that makes efficient use of the board's resources.